see-for-yourself/bgdv-book/_posts/2024-11-08-chapter5_data-wrangling-pandas.md

 arr_2d.fill(np.nan)
 ```

 Then we fill in the values in the 2D array with the monthly mean.
-In order to do this, we group the data frame with the Covid-19 daily point values (`df` from the preivous section) by year, and then further group those subgroups by month.
+In order to do this, we group the data frame with the Covid-19 daily point values (`df` from the previous section) by year, and then further group those subgroups by month.
 The mean for each monthly subgroup is calculated simply by calling its `mean()` function.

 ```python
 dfs_by_year = groupby_year(df)